OpenNTI/nti.dataserver/docs/content-anchoring.rst

   selecting a chunk of text, in the event we can't anchor the start or the end, we assume we want the largest representable range contained by the original range.
 That is, we shrink the range inward from the necessary edges.

+When generating ``ContentRangeDescription`` objects, clients *MUST* ignore all *synthetic nodes*.
+Because it is impossible to know how certain clients *MAY* change the content dom as part of normal operation, the objects generated to model ``Anchored`` content *MUST* be relative to the oringally rendered content.

 Given a ``range`` whose edges can by represented by ``ContentPointers``, the generation of a ``ContentRangeDescription`` is straightforward.
 As a